 The usage of credit among South Africans is insurmountable.
-The vast majority of our people are making use of some form of credit whether it being by way of clothing account credit cards, personal loans or credit cards provided by banking institutions etc. The National Credit Act 34 of 2005 (hereinafter referred to as “the NCA”) sets out to regulate and uphold a healthy and stable credit market in South Africa by alleviating any form of unequal bargaining power of consumers, to curtail malpractice in all relevant sectors and to regulate contractual remedies that are associated with credit agreements.
+The vast majority of our people are making use of some form of credit whether it is by way of clothing account credit cards, personal loans or credit cards provided by banking institutions etc. The National Credit Act 34 of 2005 (from now on referred to as “the NCA”) sets out to regulate and uphold a healthy and stable credit market in South Africa by alleviating any form of unequal bargaining power of consumers, to curtail malpractice in all relevant sectors and to regulate contractual remedies that are associated with credit agreements.

-For an agreement to be classified as a ‘credit agreement’, as prescribed by the NCA, money must have been lent, payment of that amount is deferred and is owed by one person to another, and interest is duly added to the amount of money lent (the interest being the fee for the ‘privilege’ or ‘favour’ to lend money).
+For an agreement to be classified as a ‘credit agreement’, as prescribed by the NCA, money must have been lent, and payment of that amount is deferred.
+It is owed by one person to another, and interest is duly added to the amount of money lent (the interest being the fee for the ‘privilege’ or ‘favour’ to lend money).

 Section 89(2) of the NCA prescribes the instances in which a credit agreement is unlawful.
 The following agreements constitute an unlawful agreement:

-- Agreements where the consumer lacks mental capacity to conclude the agreement;
+- Agreements where the consumer lacks the mental capacity to agree;

 - Agreements entered into by a minor;

 - Agreements where the consumer’s estate is under administration and the consumer did not get the required consent from the administrator;

 - Agreements concluded by an unregistered credit provider;